arthmis/vitess-website/content/en/docs/22.0/user-guides/vschema-guide/subsharding-vindex.md

 A maximum of 8 columns can be used in this vindex i.e. `column_count <= 8`

 `column_vindex` should contain the vindex names in a comma-separated list.
 It should be less than or equal to column_count.
-The default vindex is `hash`, If a vindex is not provided for a column, then `hash` will be used for that column.
+The default vindex is `xxhash`, If a vindex is not provided for a column, then `xxhash` will be used for that column.
 Each vindex in `column_vindex` should implement the following interface otherwise the initialization will fail.
 See below for the list of [standard Vitess vindexes](#hashing-function-implementation) that implement this interface.

 ```go